nasa/cumulus-dashboard/DEVELOPMENT.md

 2. Update the dashboard to use the alpha package for CI.

-    Update package.json to use the alpha version of the @cumulus/api by installing it `npm install @cumulus/api@1.18.1-alpha.0 --save-dev`  This will install the package from npm as well as allow circleCI to run all of the tests.
+    Update package.json to use the alpha version of the @cumulus/api by installing it `npm install @cumulus/api@4.0.1-alpha.0 --save-dev`  This will install the package from npm as well as allow Earthdata Bamboo's CI to run all of the tests.

 3. Clean up when core package is released.